noor-albader/training-material/topics/genome-annotation/tutorials/genome-annotation/tutorial.md

 ## Gene Prediction

-At first you need to identify those structures of the genome which code for proteins.
+First you need to identify those structures of the genome which code for proteins.
 This step of annotation is called “structural annotation”.
-It contains the identification and location of open reading frames (ORFs), identification of gene structures and coding regions, and the location of regulatory motifs.
+It can include the identification and location of open reading frames (ORFs), identification of gene structures and coding regions, and the location of regulatory motifs.
 Galaxy contains several tools for the structural annotation.
-Tools for gene prediction are **Augustus** (for eukaryotes and prokaryotes) and **glimmer3** (only for prokaryotes).
+Tools for gene prediction are **Augustus** (for eukaryotes and prokaryotes) or **glimmer3** (only for prokaryotes).

 > ### {% icon hands_on %} Hands-on: Gene prediction
 >
-> We use **Augustus** for gene prediction.
+> We will use **Augustus** for gene prediction.
 > 1. Use the genome sequence (FASTA file) as input.
 > 2. Choose the right *model organism*, *gff* format output.
 > 3. Select all possible output options.